 Peloton (PTON) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the exercise bike and treadmill company had gained 5.38% over the past month, outpacing the Consumer Discretionary sector's gain of 5.01% and the S&P 500's gain of 4.84% in that time.
+Heading into today, shares of the exercise bike and treadmill company had gained 3.65% over the past month, lagging the Consumer Discretionary sector's gain of 6.93% and the S&P 500's gain of 7.25% in that time.

-Investors will be hoping for strength from PTON as it approaches its next earnings release, which is expected to be September 10, 2020.
+PTON will be looking to display strength as it nears its next earnings release, which is expected to be September 10, 2020.

-Any recent changes to analyst estimates for PTON should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for PTON.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.82% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 6.82% higher within the past month.
 PTON is currently a Zacks Rank #3 (Hold).

 Click to get this free report